Narrative CV

 Network and academic citizenship

-Throughout my career thus far, I have built a broad international and interdisciplinary network of highly renowned scientific collaborators (Uta Noppeney and Floris de Lange, Donders Institute; Peter Hagoort, Fenna Poletiek and Judith Holler, Max Plank Institute for Psycholinguistics).
-I have presented my work at large international conferences (OHBM, SfN, SNL, IMRF, ECVP), and have been invited to give lectures internationally (UCL: Gabriella Vigliocco; CIMeC: Francesco Pavani, Raffaella Bernardi), where I established collaborations that are still ongoing.
+Throughout my career thus far, I have built a broad international and interdisciplinary network of highly renowned scientific collaborators (Uta Noppeney, Floris de Lange and Judith Holler, Donders Institute; Peter Hagoort and Fenna Poletiek, Max Plank Institute for Psycholinguistics; Athena Akrami, UCL).
+I have presented my work at large international conferences (SfN, OHBM, SNL, IMRF, ECVP), I have been invited to give lectures (inter)nationally (UCL; CIMeC; SISSA; University of Padova), and I have thereby established several ongoing collaborations.

-I am strongly committed to open science, as evidenced by my ongoing contribution to an open MATLAB-based toolbox for EEG time-frequency analysis, and my sharing of research data and code in open-access repositories and publications.
+I am strongly committed to open science, as evidenced by my ongoing contribution to an open MATLAB-based toolbox for EEG time-frequency analysis, my sharing of research data and code in open-access repositories (Radboud Data Repository; OSF) and my regular use of preprint servers (bioRxiv; PsyArXiv).

+I deeply care about building community in the workplace.
 I have served as a postdoctoral representative at the Donders Institute, organizing scientific and social events tailored to postdocs and pushing the institute agenda towards formalizing a career training centre for postdocs.
+I am actively using the same mindset in my current host institution (CIMeC, University of Trento) to support the visibility and representation of my colleagues.

-I have been actively involved in scientific outreach (public engagement via interviews at Italian top-chart science podcast and YouTube; Pint of Science host).
+I believe in the importance of embedding science in society to help shape both for the better.
+I have always been actively involved in scientific outreach (public engagement via interviews on YouTube and at an Italian top-chart science podcast; organization of scientific festivals).

 Complete CV